India 8-0 v West Indies 204 (Sharma 5-77)

 Indian openers Abhinav Mukund and Murali Vijay then made six and one respectively before no further play was possible.

-It was a similar story on day one where a little over a session of play was possible on the day when Shivnarine Chanderpaul became the most capped West Indian with 133 appearances.
+It was a similar story on where a little over a session of play was possible on the day when Shivnarine Chanderpaul became the most capped West Indian with 133 appearances.

 © Cricket World 2011